 Global Studies majors who wish to graduate from UNC-Chapel Hill with honors or highest honors must complete a senior honors thesis.
 Junior Global Studies majors with a minimum GPA in the major of 3.5 and cumulative GPA of 3.3 are eligible to apply (see eligibility note below).
 We reserve the right after the first semester of the thesis writing program to decide that it is not appropriate for students to complete and defend the honors thesis.
 This may be because the student has been unable to invest the proper amount of time and commitment to the thesis writing process itself or because the student’s overall academic performance fails to meet expectations for honors graduates.

-Beginning with the graduating class of 2019, you must enroll in GLBL 691H during the fall of your senior year (fall 2018), unless you are abroad that semester.
+You must enroll in GLBL 691H during the fall of your senior year (fall 2019), unless you are abroad that semester.
 In that case, you may petition the director of undergraduate studies to waive enrollment in GLBL 691H.
 Unless you receive permission to do so, you will not be able to complete a thesis in GLBL.
-Students will then enroll in GLBL 692H in the Spring of 2019 and defend their thesis in that semester.
+Students will then enroll in GLBL 692H in the Spring of 2020 and defend their thesis in that semester.

 Students who successfully complete a senior honors thesis will have the designation “honors” or “highest honors” printed beside their names in the Commencement bulletin and recorded on their diplomas and transcripts.